learn-co-curriculum/reading-ios-variable-scope/README.md

 2. Distinguish scope from context, and know how to identify both.
 3. Recognize context inclusion and exclusion.
 4. Avoid the pitfall of unintentional "shadowing".
-5. Realize the value of passing variables "horizontally" through method arguments.
+5. Realize the value of passing variables through method arguments.

 ## Scope: What and Why?